UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_14.md

 Let’s attempt to melt the `calories` and `protein` columns into a single one named `nutrition` with the values expressed in a column named `value`.

-Exactly like we started with when we used `.pivot()` in the last section.
+This is the dataframe exactly like we started with when we used `.pivot()` in the last section.

-It’s not quite in the same order, but we can agree that its what we want.
+After melting we can see that the rows are not quite in the same order as before, but we can agree that its what we want.

 ---